neumino/neumino.github.io/movies.md

-### Megalodon Rising
+### Extinct
-*Released on 2021-08-27, vote average 7*
+*Released on 2021-09-03, vote average 6.5*

-When history’s greatest aquatic predator returns, the armada of modern warships sent to destroy it has no chance at all.
+Op and Ed, two adorable donut-shaped animals - flummels - accidentally time-travel from 1835 to modern-day Shanghai.
+There they discover traffic, trans fats, and worst of all, that flummels are now extinct.
+It&#39;s up to this bumbling pair to save themselves and their species...and, just maybe, change the course of history.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Ai5raaW_fPM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/bk0Q-zuUFfc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>